 Use an email or mobile number

 This method is the simplest to integrate.
 To send the payout with this method, use each recipient’s email address or a domestic mobile number.
 PayPal sends the money to their PayPal wallet.
 Recipients who do not have a PayPal account can open an account and claim the money from their PayPal wallet within minutes.
-Any unclaimed funds are returned to you after 30 days.
+Unclaimed funds are returned to you after 30 days.

 Use a payer ID